awsdocs/amazon-s3-userguide/doc_source/storage-inventory-athena-query.md

 1. Create an Athena table\.
 For information about creating a table, see [Creating Tables in Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/creating-tables.html) in the *Amazon Athena User Guide*\.

    The following sample query includes all optional fields in an ORC\-formatted inventory report\.
 Drop any optional field that you did not choose for your inventory so that the query corresponds to the fields chosen for your inventory\.
 Also, you must use your bucket name and location to your inventory destination path\.
 Replace the following bucket name and inventory location as appropriate for your configuration: *`s3://destination-prefix/DOC-EXAMPLE-BUCKET/config-ID/hive/`*\.
+You should also replace the initial date under `projection.dt.range` to the first day with data\.

    ```
    CREATE EXTERNAL TABLE your_table_name(